sgoldenlab/simba/docs/installation.md

 `pip install simba-uw-no-tf`

-3. It will face a known shapely error.
+3. It will error out when running simba.
 To fix it, first uninstall shapely.

 `pip uninstall shapely`